whosgonnatellarya/SemanQL/README.md

 # SemanQL
-a confidence scoring system for llm-generated graphql queries against shopify's admin api schema. (currently, will prob generalize after)
+a checking system for llm-generated graphql queries against shopify's admin api schema. (currently, will prob generalize after)

 ## the problem